patrol114/SAMSUNG_GALAXY_s10-FRP-BYPASS/README.md

 # README

-This is probably one of the earliest wiki that works on latest firmware on samsung S10 by bypassing FRP Protection on Github :)
+This is one of the first (first, i guess?) wiki that works on latest firmware on samsung galaxy S10 for bypassing FRP Protection by this method.

 * This works!!
 No simcard need to be inserted, no puk code need to be used or other crap I have seen on all other videos, *none* of all those you find on youtube is fake or working on older firmware!!!